Pornography in the Americas

 Pornography in the Americas consists of pornography made and viewed in North, Central and South American and Caribbean countries and territories.
 The culture of Latin America and French America has traditionally been strongly influenced by the Roman Catholic Church, which tends to be socially conservative.
 Pornography is least restricted and essentially legal in those countries where the Catholic church is politically and socially the weakest, such as Brazil, Colombia and Mexico.
 The viewing of pornography in the region has been popularized by the Internet and DVDs.

 Pornography between consenting adults is legal in many American countries including Colombia and Uruguay.

 Bahamas

 The Bahamian penal code prohibits the production and distribution of obscene publications.
 Many types of pornography are prohibited in the Bahamas, however law enforcement is relaxed and does not usually enforce the prohibition.
 Pornography is available on Bahamian cable television and in 2014 ZNS-TV broadcast a report on the establishment of a local pornography industry in the Bahamas.

 Brazil

 In Brazil, pornographic film actors must be 18 or older.
-Pornography which does not involve bestiality is legal when sold in public places.
-Depiction of sex with animals is legal.
+Pornography which does not involve bestiality or juvenile pornography is legal when sold in public places.
 However, magazine and DVD covers that depict genitalia must not be visible from public view, and pornography can only be sold to people 18 or older.
+There are no laws that forbid fictional child pornography.